Nareshvrao/Nareshvrao/README.md

 - 👋 Hi, I’m @Nareshvrao
-- 👀 I’m interested in Machine Learning, AI and Data science
-- 🌱 I’m currently learning DS in University of new haven
-- 💞️ I’m looking to collaborate on ML open source projects
+- 💞️ I’m looking to collaborate on .Net, ML open source projects
-- 📫 How to reach me nareshvrao@gmail.com

 <!---
 Nareshvrao/Nareshvrao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.